paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-001-national-parks-military-parks-monuments-and-seashores.md

 ### Statutory Notes

+#### Short Title of 2024 Amendment
+Pub.
+L. 118–163, § 1, Dec.
+23, 2024, 138 Stat.
+2578, provided that: “This Act [amending [section 410y–4 of this title](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-410y-4)] may be cited as the ‘Chesapeake and Ohio Canal National Historical Park Commission Extension Act’.”

 #### Short Title
 Pub.
 L. 91–664, § 1, Jan.
 8, 1971, 84 Stat.
 1978, provided: “That this Act [enacting this subchapter] shall be known as the ‘Chesapeake and Ohio Canal Development Act’.”